top of page

 myalgia, also known as hypertonic (tight) pelvic floor muscles.
 The muscles

-irritate thepudendal nerve as it gets stuck in the lock, rather than gliding with ease.
+irritate the pudendal nerve as it gets stuck in the lock, rather than gliding with ease.

-Pudenal neuralgia can occur on both sides (bilateral) or one-sided (unilateral).
+Pudendal neuralgia can occur on both sides (bilateral) or one-sided (unilateral).
 We are confirming if Botox should only be injected on one side at a time if a patient has bilateral PN.

 As with any procedure, make sure to only see an experienced urogynecologist or urologist with experience injecting the pelvic floor with Botox.